Peru national football team: Olympic Games

 Peru's senior side has competed in the Olympic football tournament once, at the 1936 Summer Olympics in Berlin, Germany.
-The multiracial 1936 team has been latterly described by historian David Goldblatt as "the jewel of the country's first Olympic delegation".
+The multiracial 1936 team has been described by historian David Goldblatt as "the jewel of the country's first Olympic delegation".
 It had a record of two victories, scoring 11 goals and conceding 5.

 Teodoro Fernández scored Peru's first goal in the tournament in the match against Finland on 6 August, and finished as the team's top scorer with six goals in two games, including Peru's only hat-trick at the Olympics.

 The 1935 South American Championship in Lima acted as the qualifying stage for the 1936 Olympic tournament.
 Uruguay won undefeated and Argentina came second, but neither took up their Olympic spot because of economic issues.
-Peru, who had come third, duly represented South America.
+Peru, who had come third, represented South America.
 The Peruvian team began the competition with a 7–3 win over Finland, after which it faced Austria, managed by Jimmy Hogan and popularly known as the Wunderteam, in the quarter-finals.
 After the game ended 2–2, Peru scored twice in extra time to win 4–2.
 Peru expected to then face Poland in the semi-finals, but events off the pitch led to the withdrawal of Peru's Olympic delegation before the match.